University of Waterloo

 Fax: (519) 746-8115

-I often collaborate with experimentalists both in Canada and internationally, either trying to understand their results or to conceive new experiments to test theoretical ideas developed in my group.
-More generally, I am intrigued by problems that exhibit interesting and perplexing collective behaviour.
-To pursue this research, my students and post-docs employ a range of analytical methods as well as a wide variety of computational techniques, often performing large-scale numerical simulations using programs that we develop, test and run on various platforms.
+He often collaborates with experimentalists both in Canada and internationally, either trying to understand their results or to conceive new experiments to test theoretical ideas developed in his group.
+More generally, he is intrigued by problems that exhibit interesting and perplexing collective behaviour.
+To pursue this research, his students and post-docs employ a range of analytical methods as well as a wide variety of computational techniques, often performing large-scale numerical simulations using programs that we develop, test and run on various platforms.

-The number of students and post-docs in my group varies with time between 3-4 graduate students and a couple of post-docs.
+The number of students and post-docs in his group varies with time between 3-4 graduate students and a couple of post-docs.

-I always entertain the interest of potential graduate students and undergraduate students to join the group.
+Professor Gingras always entertains the interest of potential graduate students and undergraduate students to join the group.